Michael Brodsky (diplomat)

-Michael Brodsky (born 1972) is an Israeli diplomat.
+Michael Brodsky (born August 19, 1972) is an Israeli diplomat.
 He was nominated as the next Israeli Ambassador to Ukraine on November 26, 2020.
-From 2015 to 2018 Brodsky served as the Israeli ambassador to The Republic of Kazakhstan.
-He was succeeded by Ms Liat Wexelman in September, 2018.
+From 2015 to 2018, Brodsky served as the Israeli ambassador to the Republic of Kazakhstan.
+He was succeeded by Liat Wexelman in September, 2018.

-Personal life
+Early life

-Michael Brodsky was born on August 19, 1972, in Saint Petersburg, Russia.
-In 1990,he made Aliyah to Israel together with his family.
+Michael Brodsky was born on August 19, 1972, in Leningrad.
+In 1990, he made Aliyah to Israel together with his family.
 Michael Brodsky received a bachelor's degree in political science, and a master's degree in diplomacy and national security from Tel Aviv University.
-Michael Brodsky is married to Regina Shafir and has three children.